TylerTemp/SaintsField/README.md

 #### `InputAxis` ####

-A string dropdown selector for an input axis, plus a "Open Input Manager..." option to directly open "Input Manager" tab from "Project Settings" window where you can change input axes.
+A string dropdown selector for an input axis, plus an "Open Input Manager..." option to directly open "Input Manager" tab from "Project Settings" window where you can change input axes.

 *   AllowMultiple: No